 The Pine Ridge Retreat Center is available for group retreats.
-Generally the cost is $1,500 for a group of 10-15 for 5-6 days.
+For costs and information, click here.
 This covers materials for projects you will work on, speakers, events, and operating expenses.
-Please contact Pastor Karen (Kay) Ressel, Director of Pine Ridge Retreat Center, at email@example.com or 605-867-5262 for information and scheduling.
+Please contact Pastor Karen (Kay) Ressel, Director of Pine Ridge Retreat Center, at firstname.lastname@example.org or 605-867-5262 for information and scheduling.

 Visit the Pine Ridge Retreat Center online.

 Follow the Pine Ridge Retreat Center Facebook Page for news and photos.

 Rapid City, SD 57709-3003

 The members of Atonement Lutheran Church believed it to be a great idea, the South Dakota Synod staff was committed, many Bear Butte Conference Pastors were on board, and the area ELCA Mission Director said “It sounds like a great idea to me!”.
 All agreed that giving birth to Woyatan Lutheran Church in the former Atonement Lutheran Church building was a sound mission investment.